BRITISH ELECTRONICS FIT

 VILLAGE INN.
 A radar-aimed gun turret fitted to some Lancasters in 1944.

-Of later Lancaster variants, only the Canadian-built Lancaster Mk.X was manufactured by Victory Aircraft in Malton, Ontario.
+Of later Lancaster variants, only the Canadian built Lancaster Mk .X was manufactured by Victory Aircraft in Malton, Ontario.
 A total of 430 of this type were built.
 Canada was the only country outside the UK that built the Lancaster.
-This Canadian variant differed little from their British-built predecessors, except for using Packard-built Merlin engines and American-style instrumentation and electronics.
-Canada was a long term operator of the Lancaster, utilizing modified aircraft in postwar maritime patrol, search and rescue and photo-reconnaissance roles until 1964.
+This Canadian variant differed little from their British built predecessors, except for using Packard-built Merlin engines and American style instrumentation and electronics.
+Much of the Bendix equipment used on Canadian aircraft during World War II was built under license by Northern Electric in Montreal and clearly labeled on the equipment ID plates.
+Canada was a long term operator of the Lancaster, utilizing modified aircraft in postwar maritime patrol, search and rescue and photo reconnaissance roles until retirement in 1964.

 |Figure 1 - Outline View|